nicki1999/Pearfiction/README.md

 - `config/` for configuration and state
 - `world/` for game objects (Reel, etc.)
 - `ui/` for interface elements (buttons, labels)
 - `managers/` for managing gameplay
 This improves scalability and keeps related logic together.

 ### 6. Slot Machine Reel Animation (Bonus)
 Added a **smooth, slot-machine-like reel animation** using PixiJS’s `ticker`.
 Reels now spin with staggered stop timing, creating a natural slot machine effect for a more engaging player experience.

+### 7. Instant Window Resize Responsiveness
+The interface now adjusts dynamically to window size changes without requiring a page reload.